Veal cooked with onions, tomatoes, and served with a paprika sour cream sauce over sauerkraut. Also known as Szegedine Goulasch, an Austrian goulash.

 - 2 28-30 ounce jars sauerkraut (we recommend Bubbies, in the refrigerated section of the grocery store)

-1 Heat butter or beef fat in a large sauté pan on medium high heat.
+1 Lightly brown the veal: Heat butter or beef fat in a large sauté pan on medium high heat.
 Pat dry the cubed veal.
 Sprinkle with salt and add to pan.
 Working in batches, sauté the meat until the meat is just beginning to brown.

-2 Add the onions to the pan with the veal, cook for another 5 minutes.
+2 Add onions, then garlic: Add the onions to the pan with the veal, cook for another 5 minutes.
 Add the garlic and cook for another minute.

 3 Add a teaspoon of salt, a half teaspoon of black pepper, and the tomatoes.
 Add enough water to just barely cover the meat, about 2 cups or so, depending on the size and shape of your pan.

-4 Increase the heat to bring the mixture to a simmer, then lower the heat to maintain a low simmer, uncovered.
+4 Simmer about 30 minutes: Increase the heat to bring the mixture to a simmer, then lower the heat to maintain a low simmer, uncovered.
 Cook until the meat is almost cooked through, about 30 minutes.

 6 Add the sour cream, paprika, and crushed caraway seeds, and simmer uncovered for another 20 minutes.